ifieldhouse/CAM16.py/README.md

 - Numpy
 - Pandas

+## Todo
+- Replace the Q, M, H properties into methods, to reduce the cost of calling them each time.

 ## Ideas
 - Add HSV, HSL, CIELab transforms.
 - Add multiple ways to create a CAM16 color (Jab, JCh, QMh, etc).